top of page

 Hobhouse is muttering fearful curses

-Bob: My Lord – you promised my mother my soul would not be damned once I left England
+Bob: My Lord - you promised my mother that my soul would not be damned if I left England

-B (to M): Murray stop frightening the stripling – your soul will not be damned – but we may re-think the Eastern leg of our holiday vis-à-vis yourself Bob
+B(to M): Murray stop frightening the stripling! your soul will not be damned, but we may have to re-think the Eastern leg of our holiday vis-à-vis yourself Bob

 Hobhouse re-emerges